Rider Profile

 Pidcock raced his first Tour de France in 2022 and won the stage to Alpe d'Huez.
 He also was in the top 10 overall until the final week, dropping to 16th by the final stage.

 After winning a stage of the Volta ao Algarve and Strade Bianche, as well as finishing second in Liège-Bastogne-Liège, Pidcock entered the 2023 Tour de France as one of Ineos' GC hopefuls.
 He was featured rather unflatteringly in the Netflix documentary Tour de France: Unchained, leading to a rupture within the team.
-It looked as if Pidcock would end his contract prematurely and move to the Q36.5 team, and Ineos left him off their roster for Il Lombardia.
-By late October, Pidcock's transfer plans were nixed and he remained with Ineos.
-His season featured two wins, the Amstel Gold Race and the Olympic games XCO race for the second time.
+It looked as if Pidcock would end his contract prematurely and move to the Q36.5 team in late 2024, and Ineos left him off their roster for Il Lombardia.
+By late October, Pidcock's transfer plans appeared to be nixed and he would remain with Ineos, but not long after, his transfer to Q36.5 was confirmed.
+His season featured two wins, the Amstel Gold Race and the Olympic Games XCO race for the second time.

 Key results